onkar-03/The-Ultimate-React/07. PopFlix/Theory Notes V2.md

 5. **Custom Hook Libraries**:

    - Many developers share their custom hooks, and there are various custom hook libraries available on NPM that you can use in your projects.

+### When to use Custom hook ??

+- When we want to re use some part of the Non-Visual logic
+- Extract a huge part of a Component into some kind of Hook